MILLAR KREKLEWETZ LLP is a boutique law firm offering Canadian tax and trade advice to national and international clients.

 Statements of Account & Unpaid Balances

 Statements of Account will be issued to you periodically throughout the term of our engagement, and are payable upon receipt.
 To the extent surplus retainer funds are held by us in trust at the time the Statements of Account are issued, those funds will be applied directly to the Statements of Account at the time of issue.
-Any balance remaining unpaid more than fifteen (15) days after the Statement date will bear interest from the Statement date to the date of payment, currently at the rate of 1.5% per month.
+Any balance remaining unpaid more than fifteen (15) days after the Statement date will bear interest from the Statement date to the date of payment, currently at the rate of 1.5% per month (being an annualized rate of 19.56% per year).
 If your account with us remains outstanding for a period of five (5) business days from date of issuance, we reserve the right under our Agreement to cease all work on your file, until such payment has been made.
 Canadian residents shall be charged fees in Canadian dollars.
 Non-residents of Canada shall be charged fees in US dollars.

 If you have any particular requirements with respect to billing (e.g. monthly billing, use of specified invoice forms, etc.) you will raise these with us in writing at the outset of our Agreement.